ZhangY2018/Reflection/README.md

+#Reflection 10
+##5/11/2018
+This week I learned some functions.
+A function for find the letter that I want to and to answer this letter in the position of the word.
+And I still learned vto create a function which is can given a dseries of squared numbers.
+To use "str" to string of group of letter, word or numbers.
+To use int to convert a string or number to and integer.

 #Reflection 9
 ##4/13/2018
 This week learned how to create a progarm to simulate two people throw dice.
 During this work, I learned how to creat a function to dis a random integer in a range.
 And to create a function to compare the differences results to make different response.
 Also figured out a function that puzzled me for a long time.
 This function just like a scoreboard, it can increase or decrease a fraction(Actually is numbers) and to get different result.